 If you are contacted by someone who has tested positive, please follow the Government’s latest guidance about whether you need to self-isolate at gov.uk.

 Some schools may decide to retain certain elements of the previous restrictions or there may be circumstances where your school reintroduces temporary measures, such as face masks in communal areas.
 Please support the school with any such measures as it is for the ongoing safety and wellbeing of all students and staff.

 We need to continue the good work from last year and carry on playing our part to keep everyone safe.
 I urge you to do what you can; use hand sanitiser, wash your hands regularly, keep your distance wherever possible and if you want to wear a mask, please do so.

 Also everyone’s Covid experience has been slightly different; some people might wear a mask to protect a vulnerable loved one at home, or some might feel anxious about returning to normal life.
 So please respect the decisions of other people and be kind.

-You can visit the individual school website.
-If you want to find out more about the Government’s guidance to schools, you can find it on gov.uk.
+You can visit your school's website.
+If you want to find out more about the Government’s guidance for schools, you can find it on gov.uk.